cherrot/gochinadns/README.md

   -domain-polluted string
         Path to polluted domains list.
 Queries of these domains will not be sent to DNS in China.
   -force-tcp
         Force DNS queries use TCP only.
+Only applies to resolvers declared in ip:port format.
   -l string
         Path to IP blacklist file.
   -m    Enable compression pointer mutation in DNS queries.